Grid’s Masonry section can present up to six images with overlaying text in a grid on your home page.

-The optimal image dimensions to use in the masonry section is 2000 x 2000px, however it's important to note that regardless of the size of your images, you could see some cropping on certain screen sizes, so we recommend avoiding images with text or logos.
+The optimal image dimensions to use in the masonry section are 1400 x 640px, however, it's important to note that regardless of the size of your images, you could see some cropping on certain screen sizes, so avoid images with text or logos.

 Add text and links